grandue1986/Void_Nicator/README.md

 To begin one of your performances, enter ***nicator perform \<performance name\>*** Be sure to not add any capitalization or punctuation to the command.

 As your performance continues, it will automatically fill your command line with the next movement.
-It will be start with ***NICATOR PERFORM \<performance name\>***.
+It will start with ***NICATOR PERFORM \<performance name\>***.
 Do not change these first three words, they are necessary for the script to function properly.
 "NICATOR PERFORM" is intentionally capitalized.

 You may edit the performance on-the-fly by clicking into the command line and changing what will be sent.